- Services Overview

 Following the receipt of a State Cannabis License, an operator must now move forward with completing all of the transactions that were contemplated and/or conditional as part of the Licensing application submittal and project preparations.
 These transactions include one of the most capital intensive stages of the Regulated Cannabis Project Life Cycle, the real estate transaction that could include property and equipment acquisition and/or securing capital financing instruments.

-Once the State Cannabis License has been awarded and the real estate controlled, zoned, and permitted; the project team must move forward with implementing operational facility designs and development planning.
-This process will include multiple interactions with 3rd party service providers, contractors, and local regulators in order to adequately secure building permits and completed facility construction and development.
+Once the State Cannabis License has been awarded and the real estate controlled, zoned, and permitted; the project team must move forward with implementing operational facility designs and development processes.
+This stage will include multiple interactions with 3rd party service providers, contractors, and local regulators in order to adequately secure building permits and completed facility construction and development.
+It is extremely important that any project team includes an internal or external advisor to help guide the process and avoid costly mistakes that can waste both capital and time.

 - Building + facility development or retrofit